Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 1.1.
 The Board of Directors shall be elected at the Annual General Meeting (AGM) for a one-year term, as provided for in the Bank's Articles of Association.

 1.2.
-Directors shall fulfil the requirements set out in Article 52 of the Act on Financial Undertakings.
+Directors shall fulfil the requirements set out in Article 52 and Article 52 (a) of the Act on Financial Undertakings.
 Any Director found to be not qualified to serve on the Board shall unconditionally recuse him-/herself and be replaced by an alternate.
 The alternate shall serve until the next AGM at which time elections to the Board are held.

 1.3.
 Directors may resign at any time.
-Directors shall notify the Board of their resignation.
+A Director shall notify the Board of his/her resignation.

 1.4.
 The Board of Directors shall notify the Financial Supervisory Authority (FME) and Register of Enterprises of the composition and later changes to the Board and the position of CEO; the notification shall contain sufficient information to determine whether the eligibility requirements provided for in Articles 52 and 52 (a) of the Act on Financial Undertakings, No. 161/2002, have been met.